nathansom/harmonix/API/README.md

-Please don't forget to redo migrations eveythime you modify the entities.
+Please don't forget to redo migrations eveythime you modify the entities